Barry-dE/Barry-dE/README.md

 **Hi there, i'm Barigbue Nbira**.
 **Software Engineer.**

-I have a passion for building aesthetically pleasing interfaces, with functionality.
-My favorite programming language is JavaScript.
+I'm passionate about building aesthetically pleasing interfaces, with functionality in mind.
+I have executed ideas into amazing projects, across different industries, that satisfy user needs and business goals.
 Currently exploring creative coding; learning how to work with WebGL, Three.JS, GSAP, Barba.JS and Content management systems.
-I have executed ideas into amazing projects, across different industries, that satisfy user needs and business goals.
 When I’m not coding, I game, read, listen to music or go hangout with my friends.

 * 🌍  I'm based in Port Harcourt, Nigeria.
 * ✉️  You can contact me at [barigbuenbira.work@gmail.com](mailto:barigbuenbira.work@gmail.com)